Tips from your preschool for Family friendly Mardi Gras Parades and More

 - Make a King cake- A local mom group has this fun one that uses crescent rolls.

-- Learn more about Fat Tuesday and the Traditions – there is so much information and books out there explaining all parts of the traditions.
+- Learn more about Fat Tuesday and the Traditions- there is so much information and books explaining all of the traditions.